rixony1974/rixony1974/README.md

 ## Skills
 - Four years of experience in graphic design
-- Two years of experience in fullstack development for website and logo projects as a volunteer and freelancer
+- Two years of experience in frontend development for website and logo projects as a volunteer and freelancer
 - Owner of one of the largest Discord servers (Tech Central) for technical support
 - Strong communication and presentation skills
 - Adaptable in both independent and team work